Bongcen/Frontier-Project/README.md

 ### Test & Score
 In here, we train the data with the best 3 models:
 1. Random Forest
+Predict using an ensemble of decision trees.

 2. kNN
+Predict according to the nearest training instances.

 3. AdaBoost
+An ensemble meta-algorithm that combines weak learners and adapts to the ‘hardness’ of each training sample.

 - The target of this Test & Score evaluation is the "Annotation" Class
 - We used K fold Cross validation with number of folds: 5
 - Stratified: rearrange the data in a way that each fold has a good representation of the whole dataset.